Mendota, Washington: History

-The community was built after the creation of the Centralia Eastern rail line, which terminated at the site.
-The town was first known as Packwood, after William Packwood, who built a homestead and farm in the area in 1883.
-The community took its name from the Mendota Coal and Coke Company who began operations in the area after leasing over 9,000 acre from the landholdings of Western Railway and Lumber Company.
-(Note: The Mendota Coal and Coke Company incorporated in early October 1907 and mining operations began immediately.
-Landholdings were also reported near 10,000 acre.)

-Tracks for the Centralia Eastern Railroad were built into the new town and a depot was built.
-The community was formed by 1907 with a post office called Mendota was established in 1909, which remained in operation until 1923.
-Mendota was a dry town, and as it grew, contained a three-story hotel and a mixed-use church and school building.
+By 1914, the town was recorded to have a three-story hotel with a 100-accommodation dining room, a community bath house, and a general store.
+Approximately sixty homes, as well as a school which also served as a church, had been constructed.
+Each home had running water; fire hydrants were placed outside of each property.

-Mendota peaked with a total of approximately 60 homes in the town and 200 employees of the coal company.
-A large, underground fire in 1926 shut down the plant and by the 1950s, Mendota was considered a former community, and the area supported a lone sheep ranch.
+Mendota peaked with no additional home construction; a top count of employees of the coal company reached 200.
+A large, underground fire in 1926 shut down the plant and by the 1950s, Mendota was considered a former community with the area supporting a lone sheep ranch.
 Despite renewed hope of reviving Mendota after findings of additional coal beds in 1951, the community became a ghost town and was a site for the placement of a Pacific Power & Light steam-powered plant in 1969.

 By 1972, Mendota was described as containing ruins, with homes and buildings falling down though the school structure remained.
 Flourishing flora and fauna had already begun to take over the site, though some roads were still accessible.
 No structures were reported standing by 1979.